Columbia Pictures: 2000s

 In the 2000s, Sony broadened its release schedule by backing Revolution Studios, the production/distribution company headed by Joe Roth.
-On October 25, 2001, CTT and CTTD merged to form Columbia TriStar Domestic Television.
-On September 16, 2002, Columbia TriStar Domestic Television was renamed Sony Pictures Television.
-Also in 2002, Columbia broke the record for biggest domestic theatrical gross, with a tally of $1.575 billion, coincidentally breaking its own record of $1.256 billion set in 1997, which was raised by such blockbusters as Spider-Man, Men in Black II and XXX.
-The studio was also the most lucrative of 2004, with over $1.338 billion in the domestic box office with movies such as Spider-Man 2, 50 First Dates, and The Grudge, and in 2006, Columbia, helped with such blockbusters as The Da Vinci Code, The Pursuit of Happyness, Casino Royale, and Open Season, not only finished the year in first place, but it reached an all-time record high sum of $1.711 billion, which was an all-time yearly record for any studio until Warner Bros. surpassed it in 2009.
+On October 25, 2001, CTT and Columbia TriStar Television Distribution (CTTD) merged to form Columbia TriStar Domestic Television and was renamed as Sony Pictures Television on September 16, 2002.
+Also in 2002, Columbia broke the record for biggest domestic theatrical gross, with a tally of $1.575 billion, coincidentally breaking its own record of $1.256 billion, set in 1997.
+The 2002 gross was primarily raised by such blockbusters as Spider-Man, Men in Black II, and XXX.

+The studio was also the most lucrative of 2004, with over $1.338 billion in the domestic box office with films such as Spider-Man 2, 50 First Dates, and The Grudge, and in 2006.
+Columbia's box office successes of 2006 included such blockbusters as The Da Vinci Code, The Pursuit of Happyness, Monster House, Casino Royale, and Open Season.
+The studio not only finished the year in first place, but also reached an all-time record high sum of $1.711 billion, which was an all-time yearly record for any studio.
+It was surpassed by Warner Bros. in 2009.

 2010s

-On October 29, 2010, Matt Tolmach, the co-president of Columbia Pictures, stepped down in order to produce The Amazing Spider-Man and its sequel.
-Doug Belgrad, the other co-president of Columbia was promoted as sole president of the studio.
-Belgrad and Tolmach had been co-presidents of the studio since 2008 and had been working together as a team in 2003.
+On October 29, 2010, Matt Tolmach, the copresident of Columbia Pictures, stepped down to produce The Amazing Spider-Man and its sequel.
+Doug Belgrad, the other copresident of Columbia, was promoted to sole president of the studio.
+Belgrad and Tolmach had been copresidents of the studio since 2008 and had been working together as a team since 2003.
 The same day, Hanna Minghella was named president of production of Columbia.

-On November 18, 2012, Sony Pictures announced it has passed $4 billion worldwide with the success of Columbia's releases Skyfall, The Amazing Spider-Man, 21 Jump Street, Men in Black 3, and Hotel Transylvania and Screen Gems' releases Underworld: Awakening, The Vow, and Resident Evil: Retribution.
+On November 18, 2012, Sony Pictures announced it has passed the profit line of $4 billion worldwide with the success of Columbia's releases Skyfall, The Amazing Spider-Man, 21 Jump Street, Men in Black 3, and Hotel Transylvania and Screen Gems' releases Underworld: Awakening, The Vow, and Resident Evil: Retribution.

-On July 16, 2014, Doug Belgrad was named a president of the Sony Pictures Entertainment Motion Picture Group.
+On July 16, 2014, Doug Belgrad was named president of the Sony Pictures Entertainment Motion Picture Group.
 He exited the post in June 2016.
 On June 2, Sanford Panitch, who had been the head of international local language production at the studio, was named president of Columbia Pictures.

+In 2019, Sony Interactive Entertainment launched PlayStation Productions with the purpose of adapting PlayStation game franchises into films and television shows and with this, an emphasis was placed on SIE working with Sony Pictures Entertainment, and thus most of the films from PlayStation Productions would be released under Columbia Pictures.